sastraxi/great-bear-hasura/README.md

 1. Forward the mutation to a [remote schema](https://docs.hasura.io/1.0/graphql/manual/remote-schemas/index.html).
 2. Similarly, you can proxy to Hasura yourself and stitch in as many other schemas as you'd like.
 3. Trigger on an database event (e.g. `INSERT`) and use the Event Trigger architecture.
    You essentially create a "work log" for your mutation, where inputs and outputs are columns in your table.
-Read the return value by creating a subscription.
+   Wait for the return value by creating a subscription.